Bristol News and Media raising awareness about gender-based violence

-Sarah Pullen, Managing Director of the of Bristol News and Media and the Bristol Post, now Trinity Mirror plc Bristol, met with Bristol Zero Tolerance to talk about how the media can support changing attitudes to gender-based violence and how media in Bristol can raise awareness about this issue locally.
+Sarah Pullen, Managing Director of the of Bristol News and Media and the Bristol Post, met with Bristol Zero Tolerance to talk about how the media can support changing attitudes to gender-based violence and how media in Bristol can raise awareness about this issue locally.

 Although gender-based violence is often in the news and can been seen as a ‘hot topic’ for reporters the complex nature of the issues can mean that even journalists with the best of intentions can misrepresent some of the issues and perpetuate harmful myths and stereotypes.

 This is why Bristol News and Media were one of the original organisations who signed up to Bristol Zero Tolerance in March 2015, to ensure that the right messages are going out to the city and that local people understand the issues.

 As Sarah says “my motivation [in signing the pledge] was so that we can make people more aware about it, it’s as simple as that.
 And to make sure that we show our support and to highlight the real causes behind [gender-based violence]… If we feel that we can be part of something that can make a difference to people’s lives, and that’s what we are about – people’s lives – then that’s what motivates us really.
 The other involvement is tackling a subject that is very difficult to communicate to get people on board, and I think if we can help towards that with the Zero Tolerance initiative then that is a good thing.”